FlowFuse/flowfuse/docs/install/kubernetes/digital-ocean.md

 You will need to update the entry in your DNS server to point `*.example.com` to the IP address listed under `EXTERNAL-IP`

-## Install FlowForge
+## Install FlowFuse

-Then setup the FlowForge Helm repository
+Then setup the FlowFuse Helm repository

 ```bash
 helm repo add flowforge https://flowforge.github.io/helm